jiggyjigsj/photo-webapp/README.md

 Ruby on rails webapp for Photos

 docker build . -t photos
-docker run --rm --t :
+docker run --rm --it photos